(I am NOT United Automobile Insurance Company (UAIC). I make personal injury claims against them.)

 I’ve settled personal injury claims with many United Auto Insurance adjusters.
 I’ve dealt with the BI liability claims manager, Carlos Reina, many times.

 Moreover, there are over.
-Thus, it is very difficult to estimate the value of an injury case, where United Auto is the liability insurer, without knowing all of the particulars of the claim.
+Thus, it is very difficult to estimate the value of a car accident case.
+This remains true when United Auto is the liability insurer.
+To calculate value, an attorney needs to know all of the particulars of a case.

 Check out some of my other Florida car accident settlements.

-Did someone’s carelessness cause your injury in a Florida car crash or other type of accident?
+Did someone cause your injury in a Florida car accident?

 No Fees or Costs if We Do Not Get You Money